BOV (armoured personnel carrier): Variants

-BOV armored personnel carrier
+BOV armoured personnel carrier

-The BOV M15 is an armored combat vehicle created from a significant modernization and modification of the BOV-VP.
-This armored vehicle is mainly intended for all types of police, such as the Military Police and the Gendarmery.
+The BOV M15 is an armoured combat vehicle created from a significant modernization and modification of the BOV-VP.
+It is mainly intended for all types of police units, such as the Military Police and the Gendarmery.

 The BOV M15 is primarily designed to perform both police and military tasks.
-Unlike its previous basic version BOV-VP which was designed and constructed in the time of the former Yugoslavia, they were removed and through deep modernization almost all segments and characteristics of the vehicle were raised to a higher level, the main shortcoming of the BOV-M86 was armored protection that proved weak during the wars in the former Yugoslavia.
+Unlike its previous basic version, the BOV-VP, which was designed and constructed in the former Yugoslavia, they were removed and through deep modernization almost all segments of the vehicle were raised to a higher level.
+The main shortcoming of the BOV-M86 was armoured protection that proved weak during the wars in the former Yugoslavia.
 The BOV M15 remained on the same chassis as its predecessor, which is the chassis of the TAM-110 military truck.